 Ok, so maybe the method isn’t unconventional since it is basically the same process used in a Whirlpool Immersion Chiller.
 However, the use of random supplies is.
 This is a simple wort chiller upgrade to chill your beer faster.
 I have used it for years and it has never failed me.

 1. The longer wort is exposed, the greater chance infection can occur.
-Infected beer = FAIL
+Infected beer = FAIL and wasted effort.

 3. Creating a quick “cold break” results in clearer beer.
 The cold break is essential to avoid the haze look to your finished product.